allanhortle/spruce/README.md

 * Tweak class names are written as lowerCamelCase.
 * Tweak classes are never defined in Component files.
-* Tweak defined after Components.
+* Tweaks are defined after Components.
-* They can be applied to any markup.
+* Tweaks can be applied to any markup.
-* They affect the way components interact with each other
+* Tweaks only affect the way components interact with each other.

 ```scss